aanastasiou/neoads/README.rst

 ``neoads`` data structures are implemented in a way that is:

 * Agnostic to domain-specific data model
-    * You can create lists, set or maps of *anything* by making ``ElementDomain`` the root object of your data model.
+    * You can create lists, sets or maps of *anything* in your data model, simply by making ``ElementDomain`` the root object of your data model.

 * Completely transparent to the database backend
-    * The abstraction layer does not enforce a "special" organisation or shortcuts and it is still possible to use the values of a double linked list in your CYPHER queries.
+    * The abstraction layer does not enforce a special organisation or shortcuts and it is still possible to access the data structures in your CYPHER queries.

-The main benefit of ``neoads`` is that it makes it possible to freeze queries as lists and feed those lists to further processing without re-running the queries themselves.
+The main benefit of ``neoads`` is that it makes it possible to store query results in data structures within the DBMS and feed those data structures to further processing **without** re-running the queries themselves.

-In addition to classes that model the Set, Map and Doubly Linked Lists, ``neoads`` also introduces a number of other entities such as ``CompositeString`` or ``SimpleDate`` that aim at blurring the line between variables held in local RAM and the database management system (Neo4j).
+In addition to classes that model the Set, Map and Doubly Linked Lists, ``neoads`` also introduces a number of other entities such as ``CompositeString`` or ``SimpleDate`` that aim to blur the line between variables held in local RAM and variables held at the database management system (Neo4j).

 The ultimate goal is to be able to make ``neoads`` data structures completely transparent